 In this section, we explore how capital requirements affect bank risk.
-We start this section by documenting how EBA banks respond to the capital exercise in terms of (1) equity, (2) the risk density of its assets15, and (3) total assets, and how the adjustment of these variables ultimately affect banks' Core Tier 1 ratio.
-The overall conclusion from section IV.A is that Core Tier 1 ratios increase.
-We then move on to investigate whether we observe a similar development in other risk metrics (section IV.B).
-We document how non-regulatory market-based risk-metrics remain
+We start this section by documenting how EBA banks respond to the capital exercise in terms of i) equity, ii) the risk density of its assets,15 and iii) total assets, and how the adjustment of these variables ultimately affect banks' Core Tier 1 ratio.
+The overall conclusion from Section IV.A is that Core Tier 1 ratio increase.
+We then move on to investigate whether we observe a similar development in other risk metrics (Section IV.B).
+We document how nonregulatory market-based risk metrics remain unchanged or even spike after the introduction of stricter capital requirements.